-In the second half of fiscal year 2013, the Fund launched its newly created Movin' Up program as part of a long-term financial plan to increase mortgage loan balances.
-The program is intended to be a self-funding lending program as an alternative to dependency on the bond market.
+The Fund continues its Movin' Up program as part of a long-term financial plan to increase mortgage loan balances.
+The program is a self-funding lending program as an alternative to dependency on the bond market.
 The program is designed to attract a new market to our single family loan program and provide a long-term increase in our mortgage loan balances.
 Unlike other single family bond programs, the Fund offers, the Movin' Up Program does not have a first-time homebuyer restriction and has significantly higher income limits than other single family programs offered.
 Its target market is for moderate income buyers who may have outgrown their current homes and want to move up to a larger home or borrowers who want to downsize and provides the borrower with down payment and closing cost assistance.
-The Fund has experienced success in increasing loan volume in this new program.
-As anticipated, the Movin' Up program widened our market base, increased new loan volume and added an additional \$28,795,000, \$24,585,000 and \$10,466,000 in mortgage loans to the Fund's assets in fiscal years 2019, 2020 and 2021, respectively.
+The Fund has experienced success in increasing loan volume in this program.
+As anticipated, the Movin' Up program widened our market base, increased new loan volume and added an additional \$24,585,000, \$10,466,000, and \$61,581,000 in mortgage loans to the Fund's assets in fiscal years 2020, 2021 and 2022, respectively.

 The Fund is working to expand its multifamily lending portfolio to meet the growing demand for rental units in the State as well as add additional mortgage loans to the Fund's assets.
-The Fund added an additional \$11,748,000 and \$7,934,000 in new multifamily loan balances to the Fund's assets in fiscal years 2020 and 2021, respectively.
+The Fund added an additional \$7,934,000 and \$6,209,000 in new multifamily loan balances to the Fund's assets in fiscal years 2021 and 2022, respectively.

-Investment interest rates are expected to remain low during fiscal year 2022.
+Investment interest rates increased during fiscal year 2022 and are expected to increase during fiscal year 2023.
 Due to the nature of the Fund's operations and investment practices, it is greatly affected by prevailing interest rates.
 The Fund plans to continue to actively manage its cash to maximize investment earnings with minimal or no risk to principal until cash is expended for program purposes.
 In addition to modifying our programs to increase loan balances and actively managing cash and investments, the Fund plans to continue to combat the challenges of the economy by actively reducing its debt costs through both refunding opportunities and early redemption of debt.

-With the flexibility provided by the Fund's variety of programs and its substantial net position, the Fund is not dependent upon federal programs to carry out its purpose of providing housing.
+With the flexibility provided by the Fund's variety of programs and its substantial net position, the Fund is not solely dependent upon federal programs to carry out its purpose of providing housing.
 This flexibility allows the Fund to readily adapt itself to the ever-changing environment of federal programs and the needs of the people it serves.

-As the Fund moves into fiscal 2022 and on into the future, the Fund will continue to search for new methods to expand its programs to provide adequate housing to the State's residents.
+As the Fund moves into fiscal 2023 and on into the future, the Fund will continue to search for new methods to expand its programs to provide adequate housing to the State's residents.